Single Car Accident

 You may be entitled to a number of different types of damages under Louisiana law.
 Some of the more common types of damages in accident cases are: reasonable medical expenses, lost earnings, pain and suffering, and permanent impairment.

-In most Louisiana injury cases, the only deadline that applies is a two-year statute of limitations.
-This means that you must bring suit no later than two years from the date of the accident or you would be prevented from filing suit.
-If your claim is not settled by the two-year anniversary of the accident, then a lawsuit MUST be filed prior to the anniversary date in order to protect your rights.
-However, some cases have much shorter deadlines, which is why you should contact an attorney immediately after being injured.
+In most Louisiana injury cases, the only deadline that applies is a one-year statute of limitations.
+This means that you must bring suit no later than one years from the date of the accident or you would be prevented from filing suit.
+If your claim is not settled by the one-year anniversary of the accident, then a lawsuit MUST be filed prior to the anniversary date in order to protect your rights.
+However, some cases have much shorter deadlines, which is why you should contact Wolfe, Begoun & Pick, LLC immediately after being injured.

 The simple answer to this question is, yes.
 Louisiana subscribes to what is called a pure comparative negligence system in dealing with tort claims.
 This means that if you were partially at fault for an accident, you are still entitled to recover the damages that are attributed to the negligence of others.
 Determining how much fault will be attributed to each party is very difficult and will be left up to the jury if your case goes to trial.